nermalcat69/link-bits/README.md

-# SvelteKit Template
+# Link Bits
-This template comes with:
+Store your valuable links and organize them lol

 - SvelteKit
 - Typescript
 - TailwindCSS
 - Vite

+SvelteKit Template from bekian

 To use this repo
 1. Click the "use this template" button at the top of the page